Leonoek/rv1126_yolov5_deploy/README.md

 ## Abstract:

-This is a full process to deploy yolov5 on rv1126
+This is a full process to deploy yolov5 on rv1126,Using atk RV1126 PCB Board and Demo

 (or rv1109,similar with rv1106 and rv1103).